Padma Viswanathan: Review

+Daniel Baird of The Walrus reviewed The Toss of a Lemon in 2008.

-In the introduction to her stunning first novel, Padma Viswanathan describes her grandmother’s faltering attempts to recount their family history.
-“This time, she started farther back,” she writes of one occasion, “with a story I’d never heard: of her own grandmother, married as a child and widowed before she was out of her teens; of that grandmother’s son, childless and embittered; and her daughter, my grandmother’s mother, victimized by her marriage.”
+In the introduction to her stunning first novel, Padma Viswanathan describes her grandmother's faltering attempts to recount their family history.
+"This time, she started farther back", she writes of one occasion, "with a story I'd never heard: of her own grandmother, married as a child and widowed before she was out of her teens; of that grandmother's son, childless and embittered; and her daughter, my grandmother's mother, victimized by her marriage."
 After trips to India, enormous amounts of research, and not a little invention, the result is The Toss of a Lemon.